FAIMS/FAIMS2-Documentation/docs/Program+Logic+Support.md

 Set the field with the following reference to the given value.
 If the field reference is not found a logic error dialog will appear.

-For radio groups, this function triggers a \"click\" event.
+For radio groups, this function triggers a "click" event.

 For more information on how to use this function please look at the cookbook.